johnkerl/miller/docs/src/new-in-miller-6.md

-As tabulated in [PR 786](https://github.com/johnkerl/miller/pull/786), performance is now on par with Miller 5 for simple processing, and is far better thabn Miller 5 for complex processing chains -- the latter due to improved multicore utilization.
+As tabulated in [PR 786](https://github.com/johnkerl/miller/pull/786), performance is now on par with Miller 5 for simple processing, and is far better than Miller 5 for complex processing chains -- the latter due to improved multicore utilization.

 ### Documentation improvements